iurilandolt/push_swap/README.md

 `target` : pointer to the ideal target for this node in opposite list.

-this seems overkill but it will make things a lot simpler when we get to sorting big sets of numbers.
+This seems overkill but it will make things a lot simpler when we get to sorting big sets of numbers.

 ## Sorting

-at this moment the approach to sorting is divided in X possible cases;
+At this moment the approach to sorting is divided in X possible cases;

 ### a set of 2 values